-The entire area will be cleared because there is an intension to raise up the elevation thru appropriate filling materials in order to protect the property and the machine considering that the area is prone to flooding.
+The site is under construction in terms of land development, construction of foundation and construction of protection measures along the side of the creek.
+Based on The entire area will be cleared because there is an intension to raise up the elevation thru appropriate filling materials in order to protect the property and the machine considering that the area is prone to flooding.
 However, tree planting activity shall be implemented to restore and provide greenery inside the project.